Durganshu/Fluidchen-EM/README.md

 - Rayleigh-Benard Convection
 - EM Pump

-Finally, with the help of preCICE, the solver can be coupled with another solver.
+With the help of preCICE, the solver can also be coupled with another solver and also with itself.

 The solver can run sequentially as well as in parallel (using MPI).